Japanese Cultural Center of Hawaii

 If you're interested in taking home a souvenir, you can pick up some unique Japanese antiques and collectibles at the JCCH.
 Tea sets, woodblock prints, kimonos, Japanese dolls and more are available for purchase.

-Japanese Cultural Center Overview
+Key Features of Japanese Cultural Center of Hawaii

 Show Form